 on that house; and it fell.
 And great was its fall."

-John 15:9-15; "As the Father loved Me, I also have loved you; abide in
+John 15:9-15; "As the Father loved me, I also have loved you;

-This is My commandment, that you love one another as I have loved you.
+This is my commandment, that you love one another as I have loved you.
 Greater love has no one than this, than to lay

 down one's life for his friends.
-You are My friends if you do whatever I command you.
+You are my friends if you do whatever I command you.
 No longer do I call you

 servants, for a servant does not know what his master is doing, but I have called you friends, for all things that I heard

-from My Father I have made known to you."
+from my Father I have made known to you."

 Revelation 22:14; "Blessed are those who do His commandments, that they